 N-400 Denied after Interview for Failing to Show Good Moral Character

-The USCIS requirements provide that an applicant for naturalization must show good moral character for five years before the applicant filing for naturalization.
+The USCIS requirements provide that an applicant for naturalization must show good moral character.
+Generally, this is for five years before the applicant files for naturalization.
 Good moral character is a nebulous concept.
 Most often the USCIS denies applicants under this ground for a variety of reasons like failing to pay taxes or criminal convictions.
 An applicant may also receive a denial under this ground for fraud.

 Failure to File a US Tax Return

 IRS requirements that US citizens must pay taxes on worldwide income catches naturalization applicants off guard.
-An applicant may have spent some time in Canada and paid taxes in Canada, but failed to file a US tax return.
-Even if the filed US tax return showed no US tax due, the USCIS would still deny the application due to the failure to file.
-We have fixed this problem before for naturalization applicants by fixing the failure to file problem and then re-filing the naturalization application with an explanation.
+For example, an applicant may have spent some time in Canada.
+Moreover, the applicant paid taxes in Canada.
+But, the applicant failed to file a US tax return.
+Even if the filed US tax return showed no US tax due, the USCIS could still deny the application due to the failure to file.
+We have fixed this problem before for naturalization applicants by fixing the failure to file problem.
+Next, we then re-file the naturalization application with an explanation.
 If this is your problem, and you need help, please contact us for a strategy consultation on your N-400 denied after the interview.

 An applicant’s serious criminal convictions will cause the USCIS to deny the N-400 naturalization applicant.
 A single conviction of driving under the influence is enough for the USCIS to deny the application.
 The USCIS may look behind a plea deal that the applicant thought would help.
 If an applicant’s DUI charge was reduced to reckless driving, the USCIS will often deny the N-400.
-The USCIS can independently gather documents related to the criminal charge or can require the applicant to bring in documents that relate to the criminal conviction as part of the N-400 application process.
-If you have criminal convictions, contact us for a strategy consultation to see whether filing for naturalization is in your best interest.
-It is better to plan and receive guidance and to forge ahead and receive a denial.
+The USCIS can independently gather documents related to the criminal charge.
+Alternatively, it can require the applicant to bring in documents.
+You must bring in the documents that relate to the criminal conviction.
+This is as part of the N-400 application process.
+If you have criminal convictions, contact us for a strategy consultation.
+You need to see whether filing for naturalization is in your best interest.
+It is better to plan and receive guidance than to forge ahead and receive a denial.

 N-400 Denied after Interview Remedy

 So far this article has discussed the reasons that you may have received an N-400 denial.
 In this section, we discussed the remedy.
-On the letter that you received from the USCIS, the USCIS informs you that you can appeal the denial of your N-400.
+In the letter that you received from the USCIS, the USCIS informs you that you can appeal.
+You appeal the denial of your N-400.
 To do this you would file an N-336, Request for a Hearing on a Decision in Naturalization Proceedings.

-Filing the N-336 appeal will give you a hearing with a different USCIS officer on your naturalization application and a chance for you to fight the denial.
+Filing the N-336 appeal will give you a hearing with a different USCIS officer on your naturalization application.
+You will also have the chance for you to fight the denial.
 If the USCIS denial was a mistake on the law and facts it is possible that you can prevail at this stage.
 We have successfully assisted people in the N-336 appeal process.
 However, it is critical to appeal only if you have a chance of success.
 That is why it is so important to get professional advice on the USCIS denial before appealing.